hjamiec02/Election-analysis/README.md

 ## Challenge Summary
-This same script could be modified and used again for other elections and produce data other than the winners and county tournout.
+This same script could be modified and used again for other elections and produce data other than the winners and county turnout.
 If we were provided with data such as voter's age, sex, race or precinct by zip code we could extrapolate many data points to help us better understand the election results.
 Such examples could include a breakdown of candidate votes per county or also how popular each candidate was based on any of the voter demographic categories.